 The L-28 license is for clubs that are registered with the registrar of firms/ registrar of cooperative societies to supply services of foreign liquor to its club members.
 All clubs that conform to the desired terms and conditions will apply for this license.

-The L-29 license is for clubs or messes that have liquor or brew completely for presidency Servants; that don't seem to be subject to industrial rates and rules.
-The appliance procedure and also the needed documents for associate L-29 license are almost like that of L-28 license.
+The L-29 license is for clubs or messes that have liquor or brew completely for presidency Servants; that doesn't seem to be subject to industrial rates and rules.
+The appliance procedure and also the needed documents for the associate L-29 license are almost like that of the L-28 license.

 The city Government has launched a web license program to issue licenses to its voters.